nestybox/sysbox-ee/docs/user-guide/security.md

 ## System Calls

-Nestybox system containers allow a minimum set of 300+ syscalls, using Linux seccomp.
+System containers deployed with Sysbox allow a minimum set of 300+ syscalls, using Linux seccomp.

 Significant syscalls blocked within system containers are the same as those listed [in this Docker article](https://docs.docker.com/engine/security/seccomp/),